 If you would like to make things easier for yourself, one of my favorite dairy free butters can be found in many health food stores.
 Check out their website to find a store locator: https://miyokos.com

-In addition to using this fat, I will include a few tablespoons of garlic infused olive oil, some of the liquid used to cook the potatoes and add almond milk or whatever dairy free milk I have on hand (I do not recommend coconut).
+In addition to using this fat source in my mash, I will include a few tablespoons of garlic infused olive oil, some of the liquid used to cook the potatoes and add almond milk or whatever dairy free milk I have on hand (I do not recommend coconut, make sure it is unsweetened).
 The amount of liquid, butter, oil and salt that you need to include varies based on the amount of potatoes you cook and the type of potato you choose.
-Some may need more than others if it has a dryer texture so add about half of what you think you need of liquid and fat and then add more in small increments until you have reached your desired texture.
+Some may need more than others if it has a drier texture, so add about half of what you think you need of liquid and fat and then add more in small increments until you have reached your desired texture.
 I may add additional pumpkin to the mashed potatoes if I want more flavor, if the potatoes are dry or if I have fewer potatoes than I want to cook and serve.

 How to Flavor This Mash

 Honestly, there really is nothing worse than showing up to a family or friend gathering expecting mashed potatoes and the person has done them up so fancy and so flavorful that you lose what you love about mashed potatoes.
-It’s a travesty and potatoes are so bland that we tend to over-season them.
-This does not make an ideal side dish because you lose all of the magic of the main dish with so many competing flavors.
+It’s a travesty and potatoes on their own are so bland that we tend to over-season them.
+An over-flavored mashed potato does not make an ideal side dish because you lose all of the magic of the main dish with too many competing flavors.

 I like my garlicky, herby loaded potatoes to be complimentary to my meal’s main star.
 To flavor these potatoes so they shine but don’t compete, I use a few tricks to soften the flavor of my garlic, making it the perfect round complimentary flavor profile.

 The first way: add garlic olive oil (see in previous section about how to make these mashed potatoes creamy)